Syphon/syphon.github.io/index.markdown

 If you’d like to get involved, join us at the GitHub projects for the framework and implementations.

+# Proudly Sponsored By

+Syphon is designed for and by new media technologists, realtime video artists and visualists.
+It is a labor of love, developed in the spare time of the authors.
+It is open, free and a gift to the new media community.
+If Syphon is useful to you or an application you are developing, please consider contributing or sponsoring to help continue development and support the cause.

 # Contact and Support

-Some common questions are answered in our FAQ.
+Some common questions are answered in our [FAQ](/faq).
 If you have questions about a product which integrates Syphon, please contact the developer of that produce for support.
-Developers can report issues or request features for the Syphon framework on GitHub.
+Developers can report issues or request features for the [Syphon framework on GitHub](https://github.com/Syphon/Syphon-Framework/).

 # Authors

-Syphon.framework, test suite, and initial implementations are written by Tom Butterworth and Anton Marini.
+Syphon.framework, test suite, and initial implementations are written by [Tom Butterworth](http://kriss.cx/tom) and [Anton Marini](https://vade.info).

 # License